MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-273-Defense-Materiel-Disposition/subpart-B-Reutilization-Transfer-Sale-Property/section-273.15.md

 (D) Pricing of FMS is governed by DoD 7000.14-R.

-(c) *Reutilization or transfer, excess screening, and issue (includes donation of DLA Disposition Services assets)* - (1) *Authority and scope.* (i) The provisions of this section are based on the guidelines of 41 CFR chapters 101 and 102.
+(c) *Reutilization or transfer, excess screening, and issue (includes donation of DLA Disposition Services assets)*—(1) *Authority and scope.* (i) The provisions of this section are based on the guidelines of 41 CFR chapters 101 and 102.

 (ii) The scope of this section includes the RTD screening, ordering, issuing, and shipment of DoD FEPP, excess, and surplus personal property.